infracost/infracost/README.md

 ## Usage

-By default prices are retrieved from a [<TODO link to price list API repo>] deployed at <TODO once deployed>.
+By default prices are retrieved from a [<TODO link to price list API repo>] deployed at [https://aws-prices-graphql.alistair.scot/graphql](https://aws-prices-graphql.alistair.scot/graphql).
 This is running on minimal infrastructure so is not guaranteed to always be available.

 You can also deploy the price list API yourself and specify it by setting the `PLANCOSTS_API_URL` env variable or passing the `--api-url` option.